 Determine the central ideas or information of a primary or secondary source; provide an accurate summary of the source distinct from prior knowledge or opinions.

 History and Social Science Standards of Learning for Virginia Public Schools

-- USII.4 The student will apply social science skills to understand how life changed after the Civil War by
+- USII.3 The student will apply history and social science skills to understand how industrialization changed life in rural and urban America after the Civil War by

 Your message has been submitted.